-Simone M. Caron joined the faculty at Wake Forest University in 1991 and was chair of the department from 2005 to 2013.
+Simone M. Caron joined the history faculty at Wake Forest University in 1991 and was chair of the department from 2005 to 2013.
 She is currently chair of Women's, Gender and Sexuality Studies.
 Her research interests span from 1830 to the present and include American medical history, reproductive issues (birth control, abortion, sterilization), midwifery, alcoholic women, unwed mothers, and infanticide.
 Her teaching interests center on gender and medical history, the Great Depression, the long decade of the Sixties, and American political, social, economic and cultural history since 1865.
 She is the recipient of the ODK Award for Contribution to Student Life (1994), the Reid-Doyle Prize for Excellence in Teaching (1995), the Jon Reinhardt Prize for Excellence in Teaching (2014), and the Donald O. Schoonmaker Faculty Award for Community Service (2018).

 B.A.
 Bridgewater State College 1983